 Prior to joining New York Private Trust Company, he was the Chief Trust Officer at UBS Trust Company in Wilmington, DE where he was responsible for all fiduciary services and new business development for the trust company with over 400 client relationships/1,000 trusts, and supporting over 300 Client Advisors.
 Previously, Mr. Carroll worked at Citi Private Bank where he held the role of Wealth Planner and Head of the Delaware Citi Private Trust office.
 He also worked as a Senior Investment Officer at Wilmington Trust Wealth Advisory Services, where he was an estate planner and investment officer serving trust clients.
 Prior to Wilmington Trust, Mr. Carroll served in several roles, including Senior Wealth Planner for PNC Bank, Portfolio Manager for Wachovia Corporation, and Senior Estate Planning Advisor at Leesport Bank.

 Mr. Carroll received a B.A. degree in Accountancy from Villanova University and his Masters in Taxation from Villanova University School of Law.
 Mr. Carroll is a Certified Public Accountant (CPA), Certified Financial Planner (CFP®), and is a member of Delaware Estate Planning Council.

 John R. Hart

-Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.
+Mr. Hart holds an MBA in Finance from Saint Joseph’s University and a B.A. in Accounting from Pennsylvania State University.